 Plus, when others aren’t pulling their load, team dynamics start to break down.
 Causing stress and hostility amongst members.

 Hold people accountable by showing them what they need to do.
-Basic project resource management practices used by the PM can solve this by allocating tasks to specific people.
+Basic project resource management practices used by the PM can help alleviate this stress by allocating tasks to specific people.

-If you use resource planning software, you give everyone on the team an overview.
+If you use resource planning software, you create an overview of the entire team.
 Meaning no one can get away with not doing their individual tasks.
 Plus, extra features like deadlines, tasks’ dependencies (clearly indicating which tasks come first) and project milestones make it easy to see that everything is on track.

 Read on: See why resource management is so important along with the kind of benefits your organization will begin to see once you implement its practices.